… or retro bash scripts FTW!

-At that time I lived in an urban area rich in dull, concrete ten stories blocks to live in - a perfect ground for LANs.
+At that time I lived in an urban area rich in dull, concrete ten stories blocks to living in – a perfect ground for LANs.

-Obviously, I wanted to have an Internet access but I wanted to check it first.
-Me and my few other friends, we had a LAN built already - without Internet but just for data sharing and gaming of course ;)
+Obviously, I wanted to have Internet access but I wanted to check it first.
+Me and my few other friends, I had a LAN built already – without the Internet but just for data sharing and gaming of course 😉

-I've got myself an access but Internetz wasn't working ... now what ?!
+I’ve got myself access but Internetz wasn’t working … now what ?!

-After a bit of research and lurking I've figured that there is around, 160 PC's on a network connected through HUBs - no switching at all YAY !
+After a bit of research and lurking I’ve figured that there are around, 160 PC’s on a network connected through HUBs – no switching at all YAY!

 Linux server worked as a router with SNAT.